jweilham/Handwriting-Recognition/README.md

 # Handwriting-Recognition

 AI program to recognize handwriting.
+Currently prints out results in the console along with percentage of which letter it thought it was.

 Current capabilities of this program include
 - Currently using a simple one layer neural network to identify lowercase characters of the alphabet.